- Wired into Washington.

 Ted, the firm’s Pro Bono Partner and chair of the American Bar Association’s Standing Committee on Legal Aid and Indigent Defendants, was quoted in an ABA Journal article about a shortage of attorneys in rural parts of the country.

 Duane, a partner in the TMT; Privacy, Cyber & Data Governance; and Fintech practices, authored an article for Bloomberg Law titled “INSIGHT: AI Tech in 2020 – Balancing Regulation With Innovation.”

-Kat, associate in the TMT and Privacy, Cyber & Data Governance practices, will be a featured speaker at a February 7 workshop on “Hot Issues in Data Privacy” during the ABA Forum on Communications Law’s 25th Annual Conference in Austin, TX.
+Kat, associate in the TMT and Privacy, Cyber & Data Governance practices, was a featured speaker at a workshop on “Hot Issues in Data Privacy” during the ABA Forum on Communications Law’s 25th Annual Conference.

 Erik, partner in the Environment & Product Regulation Practice, authored a blog post for the Wiley Environmental Law Line (The WELL) titled “Will EPA Look Inside Your Walls?”